 Prices will include your certification costs and most dive centers will include equipment rental in their fees.
 Do doublecheck beforehand though as some will require you to have your own mask, snorkel, and fins to get started.

 How long does it take to become a certified scuba diver?
 That will very much depend on the location you choose.
-In most holiday destinations courses are set up to take only 2 to 3 days.
+In most holiday destinations courses are set up to take only 3 days.
 In other areas, you may need to plan a trip to a lake or adhere to specific pool times (not to mention your work schedule) and an Open Water course can spread out over two weeks.
 And of course, it all depends on how you get along with your skills.
 Don’t be embarrassed to speak up if you don’t feel confident in mastering any of the required skills!
 Some people just need a little more practice time and may feel rushed in a course that is designed to be completed within three days or less.
 Ask your instructor for help, an extra skill session, and don’t worry – you’ve got this!

-Pre-requisites to become a diver
+Minimum Requirements to become a diver

 - As with many other things in life I highly recommend you have insurance when diving.
 Chances that something horrible will happen during your Open Water are slim when you have a good instructor and keep within safety guidelines but accidents do happen.